-Please help us to reduce the incidence of infection by observing the safety regulations.
+Please help us to work together to reduce the incidence of infection by complying with safety regulations.

 Important rules of conduct in general as well as concepts of the TUK about measures before, in and after exams (contact registration, current security concepts and lecture hall plans) can be found at https://www.uni-kl.de/coronavirus.

 Detailed information on examination matters can be found (here on this page) in the following stick points.

 1. Due to the uncertain and difficult infection situation, the face-to-face courses of SS 2021 have - as far as possible - been planned in an online mode.
 Especially for technical courses, where an on-site presence is indispensable due to laboratory activities etc., it will not be possible to convert the attendance mode.